JohnNooney/java-rest-app-demo/README.md

 **API Reasoning:**
-Java + SpringBoot were chosen for its ability to quickly create REST APIs that can be used in conjunction with Spring Data JPA to simplify database interactions, reducing boilerplate code.
+Java + SpringBoot were chosen for its ability to quickly create REST APIs that can be used in conjunction with Spring Data JPA to simplify database interactions and reduce boilerplate code.

 **API Spec:**